Clinical Support and Specialist Clinics

 Appointments can be scheduled against a named clinician, specific role e.g. Respiratory Registrar or equipment and rooms.

-Appointment types will be attached to specific clinics and linked to locations to prevent any scheduling errors.
-Allocating the outcome of a clinic, similar to what is currently done on an outcome slip, can be completed via an order in the EMR that adds the request to a list to be scheduled by clerical staff.
+Appointment types are attached to specific clinics and linked to locations to prevent any scheduling errors.
+Allocating the outcome of a clinic, similar to what was previously done on an outcome slip, can be completed via an order in the EMR that adds the request to a list to be scheduled by clerical staff.

-This is the Registration module that will be implemented in the EMR Phase 2.1 Go-Live.
-This will be used to capture and view information needed for outpatient administrative workflows.
+This is the Registration module that was implemented in the EMR Phase 2.1 Go-Live.
+This is used to capture and view information needed for outpatient administrative workflows.

 This registration module also includes Outpatient Referral and Waiting List Management functions including clinical triage.
-A function called Registration Worklist will used to assist with registration and scheduling task management.
+A function called Registration Worklist is used to assist with registration and scheduling task management.

 Below are the links to watch demonstrations of the solutions.
 A Western Health account is required to watch these demonstrations.